Alexis;

 When they arrive at Regicia, the disguised Adventurer is most hospitably

-received by the Shepherdess of the Place, and Fidelius, after giving a hearty Welcome to his Guest kindly remarked to
+received by the Shepherdess of the Place, and Fidelius, after giving a hearty Welcome to his Guest kindly remarked to him the

-and such is your Method too when you are to ----.”
+Petticoats, and such is your Method too when you are to ----.”

 Alexis was much pleased with the kind and merry